adelheidsoftware/adelheid-website-11ty/src/about.md

 ### Our Mission

-We believe that games are people-driven and have the power to inspire us, foster creativity, and connect people from all walks of life.
-That's why we are committed to crafting games that are not only fun and entertaining but also thought-provoking and meaningful.
-We love creating things and sharing them with others, and it is our mission to craft experiences that inspire and bring people together.
+We believe that games are people-driven and have the power to inspire connect us in a way not possible in other mediums.
+That's why we are committed to crafting games that are not only fun and entertaining, but also thought-provoking and deeply impactful.
+We put all of our effort into creating unforgettable experiences and useful tools, and it is our mission to craft these experiences and tools for you.

 ### Our Values